 The picture above is an artist's impression of Master Kaku Onko based on a close relative.
 Partly as a result of political events that occured more than thirty years later, no known photographs of him survive.
 People who had been friends to both China and Japan became reviled by the leadership of both nations as a result of the events leading up to and during the second world war, and many photographs were destroyed in an attempt to erase people who were deemed undesirable from history.

-Our own Kempo club in Cornwall has a direct lineage from Master Hao, who was one of the toughest martial artists of the early 20th Century - this is exemplified by the fact that he was still active as a professional bodyguard into his 70s, long after his contemporaries had retired from the profession.
+Mishima Kempo has a direct lineage from Master Kaku Onko, who was one of the toughest martial artists of the early 20th Century - this is exemplified by the fact that he was still active as a professional bodyguard into his 70s, long after his contemporaries had retired from the profession.
+The Kempo he introduced to Japan in 1911 is called Keiiken.
+It is characterised by fluid, powerful striking combined with constantly changing strategy, and Mishima Kempo draws heavily on Keiiken.

 By this time Kempo began to form an outlet for people who were interested in practising martial arts without the stuffy and arrogant atomosphere of the martial arts that originated from the former samurai class, and the disgusting brutality and abuses of poor people that were associated with them.
 Furthermore, it was no longer necessary to be born into a samurai family in order to practice martial arts.